hwang2006/gpt-oss-with-vllm-on-supercomputer/README.md

 - **Python 3.10+** (host side for Gradio UI only; vLLM runs inside the SIF)
 - **SSH** access for port forwarding

-> This repository has been tested on the [**KISTI Neuron GPU Cluster**](https://www.ksc.re.kr/eng/resources/neuron), but the steps are generic to most SLURM-based HPC systems.
+> This repository has been tested on the [**KISTI Neuron GPU Cluster**](https://www.ksc.re.kr/eng/resources/neuron) with my own account, but the steps are generic to most SLURM-based HPC systems.

 ---